Planning for the Most Important Financial Decision

 Plan Ahead.
 The issues Jim and Tim ignored (among them grooming a management team and failing to plan) proved their downfall.
 But these and most other issues—if addressed in advance of your exit—can be resolved in a manner that: a) is cost-efficient; b) enables your business to be transferred; and c) adds to the value of your business.
 In our experience, most owners with Exit Plans need five to ten years to implement all the strategies necessary to exit successfully.
 Owners without Exit Plans spend far longer than that waiting and hoping for a buyer.

 Set Measurable Goals.
 Your Exit Plan must set goals, provide accountability, and measure results.
 This is especially important when one goal is to protect and grow value while minimizing taxes.

 Incorporate Flexibility.
 Create a plan with the flexibility necessary to react quickly and effectively when the unexpected happens.

 Use a Proven Process.
 We suggest you engage in a proven Seven-Step Exit Planning Process™ that has helped thousands of owners exit in style.
 One way to look at our Exit Planning Process is to associate each step with a question.
 As you progress through the process, you will be able to answer “Yes” to each one.

 - Setting Exit Objectives: Do you know your retirement goals and what they will take—in cash—to reach them?

 - Determining Business Value: Do you know what your business is worth today, in cash?

 - Increasing Business Value: Have you identified the best ways to increase the value and cash flow of your company?

-- Transfer Your Business to Insiders: Do you know how to transfer your business to insiders (family members, co-owners, or employees) for cash rather than give it away?
+- Transfer Your Business to Insiders: Do you know how to transfer your business to insiders (family members, co-owners, or employees) for cash rather than giving it away?